zzo/browsermob-node/README.md

 **cbHAR(NAME, GENERATE_TRAFFIC_CALLBACK, HAR_CALLBACK)**

 Convenience method to get HAR data - this method allows you to generate whatever traffic you like (via the CALLBACK), and then generate the HAR file.

-    PARAMETERS:
+PARAMETERS

     * NAME is an abritrary name for this run - like 'yahoo.com' or whatever you like.
     * GENERATE_TRAFFIC_CALLBACK(PROXY, DONE_CALLBACK)

-            PARAMETERS:
+        PARAMETERS

             * PROXY is the proxy you must use which is a string of the form '<hostname>:<port>'.
 All traffic you generate that you want to be part of the HAR must use this proxy!
 That is the whole point of this thing.
             * DONE_CALLBACK is the function you call when you are done generating traffic and are ready to generate the HAR file.

     * HAR_CALLBACK(ERROR, HAR) function
         1. ERROR string if there was an error
         2. HAR string data

-EXAMPLE:
+EXAMPLE

 ```Javascript